Chronoscope 1 (2016)

 Future Cities Lab: Jason Kelly Johnson and Nataly Gattegno with Jeffrey Maeshiro, Ripon DeLeon, Emily Saunders, Ji Ahn.

 Future Cities Lab is an experimental art and design studio, workshop and urban think tank operating globally out of San Francisco, CA. Founding principals Jason Kelly Johnson and Nataly Gattegno have collaborated on a range of award-winning projects exploring the intersections of art and design with advanced fabrication technologies, robotics, responsive building systems and public space.
 Future Cities Lab is an interdisciplinary studio employing an adventurous team of artists, architects, technologists, digital craftspeople, urban ecologists and more.
-Johnson and Gattegno are also Associate Professors of Architecture at the CCA (California College of Arts, San Francisco).
+Johnson and Gattegno are also Associate Professors of Architecture at CCA (California College of Arts, San Francisco).

 Fabrication Partner: Machinic Digital Fabrication, Robotics, Consulting, San Francisco.